 What Small Business Owners Want in Project Management Solutions

 Small business owners look for tools that help them streamline processes, use limited resources efficiently, and ensure that every project they take on is profitable.
 They want a quick, easy solution that will get them up and running ASAP.

 Here's what's at the top of their wish-list:

 - Cloud Services: All buyers who stated a preference wanted a cloud-based application over onsite software installation.
 Small business owners want quick solutions they can start using in a snap.
 With cloud services, they can sign up on a website and get started right away, without the expense and delay of onsite configuration.
 And with the rise in outsourcing and reliance on remote freelancers, cloud services allow virtual teams to log in and access a central workspace from anywhere, on any platform or device, any time they’re connected to the internet.

 - Multi-Functional: 88% of survey respondents prefer software that incorporates several features over stand-alone tools.
 Almost all of them admitted having trouble tracking multiple projects across a handful of applications.
 Organizing all projects into one system makes it much easier to track progress across projects and team members — and create accurate reports.

 - Time-Tracking: It’s the #1 requested single feature in a project management tool.
 Time is money, and seeing where every minute goes helps small business owners simplify processes and improve efficiency.
-After all, doing more with less means a higher profit margin.
+After all, doing more with less means a higher profit margin in project management.
 Time logs also help with planning, since managers can look at past projects to accurately predict how long certain tasks will take, estimate the number of billable hours, and determine whether a project will be profitable.